MoonPoet/xaprb-src/content/blog/fitbit-versa-smartwatch.md

 I'm going to keep the Versa a little longer before I decide whether it's my smartwatch of choice or whether I'll keep searching.

+[^weather]: Update: I later discovered through trial-and-error that the Versa's weather app works if iPhone permissions for both the Fitbit and Weather apps allow location access "always," even when not using the apps, which is not documented as far as I know.
 [^settings]: You have to configure notifications to show as banners, show on lock screen, and show in history.